Top 10 Best Places to Retire in California in 2019

 Find the Best Places to Retire in California Today

 The list above may not include many of the cities you may have expected, such as Los Angeles, San Francisco or San Diego.
 However, the cities from our list can provide a better quality of life in retirement with easy access to bigger markets.
-If California isn’t the best option for you, visit our lists for the best places to retire in Florida and Texas.
+If California isn’t the best option for you, visit our lists for the best places to retire in Florida, Texas, North Carolina, South Carolina, Georgia, Arizona and even Mexico.

 The best places to retire in California can suit your specific needs and provide the utmost comfort and security.
 Begin the search for your forever home in the Golden State today.